MambaCapsule: Towards Transparent Cardiac Disease Diagnosis with Electrocardiography Using Mamba Capsule Network: Introduction

-\begin{itemize} \itemsep=0pt \item[$\bullet$] We introduced a novel encoder-decoder based network architecture based on \textbf{Mamba}\citep{Mamba} and \textbf{Capsule networks}\citep{capsule}, changing the form of the output from the probability sequence to capsule vector sequence, which contains both the classification and feature attribute. \item[$\bullet$] We applied a downstream network to reconstruct the ECG signal.
+The main contributions of this paper are as follows: \begin{itemize} \itemsep=0pt \item[$\bullet$] We introduced a novel encoder-decoder based network architecture based on \textbf{Mamba}~\citep{Mamba} and \textbf{Capsule networks}~\citep{capsule}, changing the form of the output from the probability sequence to capsule vector sequence, which contains both the classification and feature attribute. \item[$\bullet$] We applied a downstream network to reconstruct the ECG signal.
 The reconstructed signal can be used to explain what our model learns and the reason why our model makes its prediction. \item[$\bullet$] We applied a fusion states SSM architecture in process of feature extraction.
-The evaluation indicators show the feature extracted has considerable advantages on the MIT-BIH and PTB datasets. \end{itemize}
+The evaluation indicators show the feature extracted has considerable advantages on the MIT-BIH and PTB datasets. \end{itemize} \IEEEpubidadjcol